 Have you ever thought about deducting your custodian/trustee fees from your taxes?
 That'd be fun, considering you'd most likely have to talk to your custodian/trustee about it.

-Many retirement account holders don’t know their payment IRA custodian/trustee fees may in fact be tax-deductible.
+Many retirement account holders don't know their payment IRA custodian/trustee fees may in fact be tax-deductible.
 The irony is not lost on us.

 According to the IRS rules, in place of the standard deduction, you can deduct certain expenses as miscellaneous itemized deductions on Schedule A.

-But you can only claim the amount of expenses that is more than 2% of your adjusted gross income.
+But you can only claim the amount of expenses that are more than 2% of your adjusted gross income.